-A SEO friendly CMS is seen by some SEO experts as the be all and end all and crucial to the optimisation of your website.
+A SEO friendly CMS is seen by some SEO experts as the be all and end all and crucial to the optimization of your website.

 If you are looking to update your website content more than once a month then it is likely that you will require a content management system and choosing an SEO friendly CMS isn’t always an easy task if you don’t know what to look for.